THINGS TO DO IN BELFAST

 What You’ll Taste

-On a well-designed Belfast food tour, expect a thoughtfully curated experience with 4-6 stops (or more) and multiple tastings that showcase the city’s diversity.
+On a well-designed Belfast food tour, expect a thoughtfully curated experience with several stops and multiple tastings that showcase the city’s diversity.
 You may enjoy:

 • A locally brewed craft beer or Irish stout served with a small plate of Northern Irish charcuterie.

-• Fresh oysters or seafood from nearby coastal waters—a nod to Northern Ireland’s thriving seafood culture.
+• Fresh oysters or seafood from nearby coastal waters — a nod to Northern Ireland’s thriving seafood culture.

 • Traditional favourites like soda bread with sausage, sticky toffee pudding or other regional desserts.